 Diaper changes for your little ones are an inevitable part of parenting.
 Newborns may need their diaper changed 10 times in a day (or more!) to help keep them fresh and clean.
 Because the baby’s changing pad will be used time and time again, look for these 5 key features to help keep them comfortable and give you peace of mind.

 A waterproof surface that easily wipes clean is essential for any changing pad.
-Diaper changing is often (OK, always!) a messy experience and a 100% waterproof cover prevent liquids from seeping inside the pad which can lead to mold and mildew.
+Diaper changing is often (OKay, always!) a messy experience and a 100% waterproof cover prevent liquids from seeping inside the pad which can lead to mold and mildew.
 For added protection, don’t forget to use waterproof multi-use pads, which add a touch of cozy softness and can be tossed in the washing machine and dryer.

 Changing pads with contoured sides help provide a snug, comfortable diaper changing surface for infants and toddlers by cradling them for extra security.
 Some pads feature a 3-sided design, which includes additional cushioning at the top of the pad to help protect the baby’s head, while still accommodating the most changing pad covers on the market.